InnaHyrych/Clonown_Community-/README.md

 - Instagram

 It also contains a _self hyperlink to the contact page so that users can quickly see how they can get in touch without needing to scroll back up to the menu on the top.
+The icons on this footer are there in order help the user interact more with the website but I didnt want users to leave my website when clicking these icons so I used the attribute
+ `target='_blank'`

 ![Footer](assets/images/readme-images/footer.jpg)